na-na-hi/renget/archive/uzu56.md

 "If you can manage it, I'd love to hear a speech from Popsy~" Aiko says with a wink, shaking her nervousness off for a moment despite the dour mood and placing a hand on Akagi's inner thigh.

-"Right, right, let me jump on the table and start my song and dance like the good old days," Akagi says sarcastically as she looks away, seeing a familiar foreigner.
+"Right, right, let me jump on the table and start my song and dance like the good old days," Akagi says sarcastically as she starts to unbutton her shirt before she looks away when sees a familiar foreigner.
 An American in a long skirt and a tight knit sweater which pressed up against well developed breasts, her long brown hair wet as it seems she just got done wringing her skirt out in a bathroom.
 She asks a nurse in her barely functional Japanese where Christopher Cain's room is and is told to wait while the nurse makes sure he's awake and she's on the visitors list.
 She sits down, seeming to try and avoid the hero teacher and her unreliable conversation partner.

 "McCathy!
 Hello!"
 Rosethorn says as she puts on a mask of happiness, something Akagi can see through.
 The tired clown hero can see concern as she wheels over to one of her problem students.